-6. Select which variables you want to include from the group, and click on down the Shift or Ctrl key on the keyboard to select multiple variables.
+6. Select which variables you want to include from the group, and click on .
+Press and hold down the Shift or Ctrl key on the keyboard to select multiple variables.
 You can also double-click on a variable to include it.

-Export variables: Age BMI Basal Serum FSH Birth Month Birth Year Diagnosis Patient Comments Patient ID Patient Name
+Export variables:

+Age

+BMI

+Basal Serum FSH

+Birth Month

+Birth Year

+Diagnosis

+Patient Comments

+Patient ID

+Patient Name